Loading...

 Preparing for Surgery NHS Lothian | Our Services

-Getting fit for surgery
+Prehabilitation -Getting fit for surgery and treatment

 Surgery today is safer than it has ever been.
 The majority of patients make a full recovery and return to their previous level of health.

 However, a small proportion may suffer a complication after surgery.
-This might include an infection, such as a chest infection, or problems with the function of the heart, lungs or kidneys.
+This might include an infection, such as a chest infection, wound infection or problems with the function of the heart, lungs or kidneys.
 Such complications can result in a longer stay in hospital, a delayed recovery and may even cause longer-term health issues.
 Importantly, there are things you can do to reduce the risk of complications.

 The staff at NHS Lothian work together to make your operation and recovery go smoothly, but it all starts with you.
 We are here to support you through this process.
 Surgery, and recovery afterwards, puts an extra strain on the body, particularly the heart and lungs.